T-Guerrero/proffy/README.md

-# proffy
+# Proffy

 ## About
-Proffy is a system made for teachers to promote private lessons and find new students.
-It was made in Rocketseat Next Level Week 2.
+Proffy is a system designed for teachers to promote private lessons and find new students.
+It was made in Next Level Week 2 powered by Rocketseat.

 ## Technologies
 It was used: